gilbertgonz/homebot/README.md

         --build-arg PASSWD=your_passwd \
         --build-arg PORT=your_port \
         --build-arg ENABLE_NOTIFICATIONS=0 \
+        --build-arg ENABLE_DETECTION=0 \
         --build-arg EMAIL=your_email \
         --build-arg EMAIL_PASSWD=your_email_passwd \
-        --build-arg PHONE_NUM=your_phone_number \
-        --build-arg CARRIER=your_phone_carrier \
         -t homebot .
     ```
-    i.
-To enable notifications, input 1.
+    a.
+To **enable notifications**, input 1.
 Please note only gmail is supported.
 Also, you will need to make an app-specific password for your gmail, see the top answer [here](https://stackoverflow.com/questions/77340573/python-script-for-sending-an-email-via-gmail-refuses-to-accept-username-and-app) for easy guidance on how to do so.

+    b.
+To **enable human detection**, input 1.

 4. Run:
     ```
-    $ docker compose up --remove-orphans -d
+    $ ./run.sh
     ```

+    a.
+No worries about restarting the container if you shutoff your machine, the container will always restart (unless you manually stop it).

 5. Open browser and see video stream:
     ```